 SEW (Supporting + Empowering Women) produces fair trade conference accessories, including bags and document wallets.

-We are a social enterprise, working in parternship with HIV+ women.
+We are a social enterprise and registered Australian charity, working in partnership with HIV+ women.
 We seek to erode discrimination in the workforce.
 To that end, we demonstrate the resilience, capability and creativity of those living with the virus in Tanzania.

 We cater for events of all sizes, offering a range of useful products to hold laptops, reading material and gifts.